 The years passed and I developed interest on MIDI applications to use with my keyboard piano.
 I dreamed about the day my dad would give me that tablet which would help me to model 3D game cenarios and graphics for my Flash websites.
 Through out my life I always found ways of taking advantage of this powerful object with which I grew up by.
 Looking back to my life history I become amazed by how technology has evolved.
 Today there is basicly no limit to what you can do with computers and my work is to help people take advantage of this power in their lifes one step at a time, just the way it happened to me but faster.

 Technically I’m just a rebel college dropout still dreaming with a formal academic degree.
 Now living in Argentina I’m enjoying what is one of the few advantages one can have as a citizen in this country: free, accessible public education.
 Back in Brazil the situation is completely different and in order to have access to free higher education one must go through an unhealthy competition they call Vestibular.
-Those who can’t approve, as I did, got to try again on the next year or go to a private institution if can afford one.
+Those who can’t approve, as I did, got to try again in the next year or go to a private institution if can afford one.
 In that country most private institutions are garbage.
-Some of the priciests get the job done on some careers.
+Some of the priciests get the job done for some careers.
 In my experience I joined three of them and learned everything but how to pass exams and adapt to society.

 By the second half of 2009 I was already less than 2 years away from my graduate diploma on graphic design.
-However the economic situation of my parents and their relationship had deteriorated a lot in this while and myself, I became deeply involved in a toxic relationship that took me into none but desgrace.
+However the economic situation of my parents and their relationship had deteriorated a lot in this while and myself, I became deeply involved in a toxic relationship that took me into none but confusion.
 That period was one of the worst in my whole existence.
 I was completly lost and detached from all the values that firstly motivated me in my actions.
 I was certainly far from acomplish my goals and definetly needed to change.

 Following a colleague who had just arrived from an year long student exchange program in Portugal, I decided to leave ESPM and finish my graduation at another, cheaper private institution.
 In august 2009, longing to spend less on college tuitions I joined Centro Universitário da Cidade, or simply UniverCidade.
 I did it aware that I wouldn’t graduate this time, I did it because I couldn’t assume it to myself.
 My parents expectations had morphed into a life trauma and although I felt ready for duty, the market wouldn’t open it’s doors for me.
 I wasn’t ready for that market.
 One year later I would give up my design degree altogether throwing a lot of money and time straight into the trash can.